 Check out my newsletter!

-I started my career in tech investment banking.
-I was in cubicles for 80 hours a week and wanted to be out in the world solving problems.
-So I left to start a company.
+I started my career in tech investment banking, working in a cubicle for 80 hours a week.
+It wasn't long until I realized I'd rather be out in the world solving problems.
+So I left to start my own company.

-I decided to become a product manager and joined an early stage startup called Breeze as their first PM.
+Almost two years later, I left Life360 to become the first product manager in an early stage startup called Breeze.

-I led our fleet management initiative and a year later, Breeze was acquired by Ford.
-I stayed on for two years post-acq to launch and scale Canvas, a Ford-owned flexible alternative to car ownership.
+At Breeze, I led our 0->1 fleet management initiative and a year later, Breeze was acquired by Ford.
+I stayed on for two years post-acquisition to launch and scale Canvas, a Ford-owned flexible alternative to car ownership.

-Exactly two years after we were acquired by Ford, I left Canvas to join a startup called Abstract as their first product manager.
+Shortly after we hit 1,000 active customers, I decided to leave Canvas to join a startup called Abstract as their first product manager.

-Here are some of the pieces I've published.
-I also have a newsletter if you want to be notified of future writing ✨
+I have a newsletter if you want to be notified of future writing ✨and here are some of the pieces I've published:

 How I built trust with my team as a new PM 🤝